rabobank-cdc/DeTTECT/README.md

 - [mbsecure.nl/blog/2019/5/dettact-mapping-your-blue-team-to-mitre-attack](https://www.mbsecure.nl/blog/2019/5/dettact-mapping-your-blue-team-to-mitre-attack) or
 - [siriussecurity.nl/blog/2019/5/8/mapping-your-blue-team-to-mitre-attack](https://www.siriussecurity.nl/blog/2019/5/8/mapping-your-blue-team-to-mitre-attack).

 DeTT&CT aims to assist blue teams using ATT&CK to score and compare data log source quality, visibility coverage, detection coverage and threat actor behaviours.
 All of which can help, in different ways, to get more resilient against attacks targeting your organisation.
-The DeTT&CT framework consists of a Python tool, YAML administration files, a [YAML editor](https://rabobankcdc.github.io/dettect-yaml-editor) and [scoring tables](https://github.com/rabobank-cdc/DeTTECT/raw/master/scoring_table.xlsx) for the different aspects.
+The DeTT&CT framework consists of a Python tool, YAML administration files, the [DeTT&CT Editor](https://rabobankcdc.github.io/dettect-editor) and [scoring tables](https://github.com/rabobank-cdc/DeTTECT/raw/master/scoring_table.xlsx) for the different aspects.

 DeTT&CT provides the following functionality: